Abdallah-Shatta/Abdallah-Shatta/README.md

 - 🏢 I'm a Software Engineer.
 - 👨‍💻 As a Software Engineer, I constantly learn and explore new technologies to improve my skills.
-- 💬 Ask me about my experience in .Net, Angular and React, or anything related to full-stack development.
+- 💬 Ask me about my experience in .Net, Angular or anything related to full-stack development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my Resume